Matthew 19

 In Jeremiah 3:8, God says, ‘I have divorced Israel,’ that is the only time.
 You have information about divorcing and remarrying, but that is the only time that we know of in Scripture when somebody divorced somebody, when God says, ‘I divorced Israel.’
 In Jeremiah 3:8 it’s the word ‘keriythuwth’, the word that in the New Testament is rendered ‘apostasion’.

 But we know from reading the Old Testament, for example, that men put away their wives.
 Men had more than one wife, and David had several wives.
 Abraham is another example, he was married to Hagar as well as Sarah, Genesis 16:3.

 Now look at what he did, ‘he sent her away’, Genesis 21:14.
 She was still married to him, technically, but he didn’t fulfil any husbandly responsibilities to her.

 What we have in effect then is that our word ‘apoluo’ which means ‘to send away’ or ‘put away’ becomes ‘practical divorce.’
-But, ‘apostasion’ which literally means ‘a bill of divorcement’ becomes ‘legal divorce’, and this is an important distinction.
+But ‘apostasion’ which literally means ‘a bill of divorcement’ becomes ‘legal divorce’, and this is an important distinction.

-In each instance, with one exception, the word is ‘apoluo’ or ‘to put away’ or maybe we would say ‘abandon’ on some occasions.
+In each instance, with one exception, Matthew 5:31-32, the word is ‘apoluo’ or ‘to put away’ or maybe we would say ‘abandon’ on some occasions.
 A man abandons his wife and then goes out and marries somebody else.
 What would we call that?
 Bigamy, right?
 He technically, legally has two wives.

 Jesus says, ‘Anyone who puts away his wife must finalise that process.
 He must give her a certificate of ‘apostasion’ a certificate of divorcement.
 I tell you, anyone who puts away his wife, except for marital unfaithfulness, causes her to commit adultery.
 And anyone who marries a woman who has been put away commits adultery.’
+Matthew 5:32 / Matthew 19:9.

 Why?
 Because it hasn’t been legalised, the man put her away, he sent her out.
 He didn’t want anything else to do with her.
 Why didn’t he want to legalise it?

-Like we looked at earlier, he might have to pay dowry.
+Like we noted earlier, he might have to pay dowry.
 It’s just easier to put her on the back shelf and not have anything to do with her and marry someone else he liked more.
 Polygamy in the Old Testament is a big problem, even in the first century, there is evidence of polygamy.

 Jesus understood that there were practising practical divorce, but if they are going to practically divorce somebody, they better legally divorce their wives.
 Because, if they marry somebody who has been practically divorced, but not legally divorced, they are committing adultery.